adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 even a [Mac in the cloud][19].
 The Xamarin tools use SSH to connect to the Mac, which must be [configured to build iOS apps from Visual Studio][9].

+!!! tip "No Mac?
+No Problem!"
-> If you don't have a Mac and are not interested in building iOS applications, don't give up now!
+    If you don't have a Mac and are not interested in building iOS applications, don't give up now!
 You can cancel through the Mac specific project setup and continue with building a great Android and Universal Windows app.
 You can delete the iOS specific project after it has been created.

 When prompted about the Xamarin Mac Agent, click on **OK** to get the list of local mac agents: